Dog Diseases & Treatments - A to Z Guide for Pet Owners

 The range of ailments can be intimidating from itchy skin to life-threatening diseases.

-But here's the good news: Understanding these diseases and knowing how to treat them is the first step toward ensuring your furry friend leads a long, healthy, and happy life.
+But here's the good news: Understanding these diseases and knowing how to treat them is the first step toward making sure your furry friend leads a long, healthy, and happy life.

 Did you know that U.S. pet owners spent $38.3 billion on veterinary care and product sales in 2023 alone?
 (Source:APPA